Where to Find the Best Views in San Diego

 But the sky-high views don’t have to stop there.
+If you are looking for the best views in San Diego from high up, you have come to the right place.
 Here some awesome lofty places you’ll definitely want to check out.

 The paths at Torrey Pines feature miles of wild, undeveloped coastal areas with windswept cliffs and unspoiled beaches.
 But the treasure trove at the end of some of its trails lead to spectacular scenic overlooks with sweeping endless vistas of the Pacific Ocean.
 Be sure to pack binoculars as you may just end up seeing pods of dolphins swimming by.

-California Tower at the Museum of Man – Balboa Park
+3. California Tower at the Museum of Us – Balboa Park

 In 2015, the California Tower reopened much to the joy of locals and visitors alike.
 Climbing seven stories and 125 spiral staircase steps leads to an outdoor viewing deck, and oh, are those views amazing.

 Not only can you look out across Balboa Park, but you’re rewarded by an inspiring canvas of color from the harbor, mountains, and city beyond.
 And on a clear day, you can see all the way to Mexico.